The Role of Disk Dislocation

 Side view of the TMJ

 The cause of the dislocation is almost always a bite that forces the condyle backward into the posterior border of the joint, where it damages the network of ligaments that hold the disk down on the top of the condyle.
 That ligament network extends around the sides and behind the disk and condyle, holding them together.
 The network of ligaments and accompanying blood vessels can be seen in a view of the condyle from behind, as illustrated below.
-When the condyle gets driven back into this area of the joint, the ligament network gets damaged and releases the back of the disk.
+When it gets damaged, it releases the disk from behind.
+The disk then gets squeezed out forward or sideways from its proper position between the bones, like squeezing out a watermelon seed out from between two fingers.

 condyle_1.jpeg